kaurshalpreet/Team-Profile-Generator/README.md

 ## Test

 Jest is used to perform tests on all the class constructors to ensure that they behave as expected.
+All test passed by running "npm test".

 ---